Dr-Amar/Dr-Amar/README.md

 ## 🏆 Selected Publications

-- **Big Data mining on Galena geochemistry using machine learning algorithms: Implications for Metallogenic Discrimination** — Mathematical Geosciences (Accepted)
+- **Big Data mining on Galena geochemistry using machine learning algorithms: Implications for Metallogenic Discrimination** — Mathematical Geosciences

-- **Artificial Intelligence-Driven Metallogenic Typing of Pyrite from Global Ore Systems** — Journal of Geochemical Exploration (Accepted)
+- **Artificial Intelligence-Driven Metallogenic Typing of Pyrite from Global Ore Systems** — Journal of Geochemical Exploration

 - **Machine Learning-Driven Classification of Pb–Zn Ore Deposits Using Pyrite Trace Elements and Isotopic Signatures: A Case Study of the Gunga Deposit** — Journal of Geochemical Exploration